ooc-lang/ooc-lang.org/content/docs/sdk/text.md

 When dealing with the `HashBag` class, you should take a look at its [getPath](/docs/sdk/structs/#hashbag) function, which will save you a lot of typing.

+### A JSON generation DSL

+If you find yourself generating a lot of JSON, you might find the `HashBag`/`Bag` objects create a lot of syntactic noise.
+For this reason, the SDK contains another convenience module implementing a small DSL for JSON generation.

+    #!ooc
+    // Let's import the module into a namespace, since `make`
+    // is a bit ambiguous.
+    import text/json/DSL into JSON

+    JSON make(|j|
+	j object(
+	    "some-key",
+		"some-value",
+	    "here comes a list",
+		j array(
+		    1, 2, "three", 4
+		),
+	    "and a nested object",
+		j object(
+		    "true",
+			true
+		)
+        )
+    ) println()

+`make` creates a helper object with `object` and `array` functions and passes it to the function you provide; using a closure is the most convenient way here.
+You can use `object` to create JSON objects, passing as many key-value pairs as you want, and `array` for JSON arrays.

+When it's done, it returns the JSON data as a string.